 - A triennial meeting of Members to elect Directors to the Board and transact business.

 - An elected Board of Directors of organizations, and individuals, representing all regions of the world.

 - Activities conducted through committees:

 - Fund development

-- INWES is operated by INWES Policies & Procedures Manual. under the by-law No. 1 8th of July 2014 Signed INWES CNCA BYLAW
+- INWES is operated by the INWES Policies & Procedures Manual, under the By-laws No. 1 approved 8th of July 2014 INWES CNCA Bylaws

 - Provide a solid forum for international events and conferences for women in STEM